 - 1/2 cup grated parmigiano reggiano

-While the corn is cooking add the pasta to the pot of salty boiling water.
+- While the corn is cooking add the pasta to the pot of salted boiling water.
 Cook the pasta until the water comes back to a rolling boil plus 1 minute.

 Looking For More Easy Recipes?